-Hormonal (Japanese) Vent-Probe: A variant of vent sexing uses a “Keeler Chick Tester” probe with a light to examine internal gonads.
-This can improve accuracy but is slow and requires special equipment; it is not commonly used today (Yin et al., 2024).

-Visual Inspection (Comb/Wattle): Some breeders look for slight comb or wattle color differences in day-old chicks, but this is very unreliable.Accuracy & Adoption: In experienced hands, traditional methods can achieve about 95% accuracy.
-Hatcheries often guarantee 90–95% correct sexing when done properly.
-These methods are widely used worldwide and in India, especially where commercial sex-linked lines are reared.
-However, traditional sexing is labor-intensive, and errors or chick injury can occur.
-There is also a major ethical issue: since layers produce only females, male chicks are usually culled (often by gassing or maceration) immediately after sexing.
-Reducing this culling is a key motivator for new methods (Kannan et al., 2025).

-Molecular and Biochemical Methods
+3.2 Molecular and Biochemical Methods

+3.2.1 PCR-Based Genetic Sexing

-PCR-Based Genetic Sexing: Birds have ZZ (male) and ZW (female) sex chromosomes.
+Birds have ZZ (male) and ZW (female) sex chromosomes.
 Molecular techniques exploit this.
 The CHD (Chromo Helicase-DNA binding) gene has Z and W copies of different sizes.
 PCR amplification of CHD1 genes (using P2/P8 or related primers) yields one band for males (ZZ) and two bands for females (ZW).
 Newer primers target W- specific genes like SWIM or Xho-I for female detection.
 PCR sexing on a drop of blood, feather pulp, or even embryonic tissue can yield ~100% accuracy in the lab.
-It is breed-independent (works on any chicken) and very reliable.
+It is breed-independent (works on any chicken) and very reliable(Ref).

-LAMP and Isothermal Assays: To simplify molecular sexing, researchers developed LAMP (loop-mediated isothermal amplification) and RPA (recombinase polymerase amplification) assays.
+3.2.2 LAMP and Isothermal Assays

+To simplify molecular sexing, researchers developed LAMP (loop-mediated isothermal amplification) and RPA (recombinase polymerase amplification) assays.
 These run at constant temperature and can give visual readouts (color change) quickly.
 One 2025 report achieved 100% accurate sex ID with new PCR assays without DNA quantification, and a colorimetric LAMP could sex a sample in ~20 minutes with visual (yes/no) output.
 Fluorescent LAMP versions also reached high accuracy.
 Pros: Faster and simpler than PCR, potentially portable (only a heater needed).
 Cons: Still require egg sampling, reagents, and some equipment for reliable results.
-Not yet routine for mass chick sorting but promising for in-ovo testing where slower methods can be tolerated.
+Not yet routine for mass chick sorting but promising for in-ovo testing where slower methods can be tolerated (Include references).

+Biochemical (Hormone) Assays

-Biochemical (Hormone) Assays: An allantoic fluid assay detects female-specific hormones (e.g., estrone sulfate) from egg fluid.
+An allantoic fluid assay detects female-specific hormones (e.g., estrone sulfate) from egg fluid.
 Commercial systems (e.g. Seleggt/Respeggt in Germany) sample egg fluid on day 9 of incubation and run an ELISA or DNA-based test for a female marker.
 Females give a positive signal (often with a color change); males are negative.
 Accuracy of such biochemical sexing can exceed 95%.
 For example, Respeggt reports 99.5% accuracy.
 Pros: Very accurate, can be done before hatching (avoiding male chick birth).
 Cons: It requires piercing the egg and extracting fluid (skill needed), specialized assay kits (high cost per egg), and may slightly reduce hatch rate due to handling.
 Throughput is limited (thousands of eggs/day) compared to millions, though machines are improving (Respeggt can sex ~3600 eggs/hour).
-These methods are already commercial in Europe (see Adoption, below).
+These methods are already commercial in Europe (see Adoption, below) (include references).

-Advanced Technological Methods
+3.3 Advanced Technological Methods